 National Eating Disorders Association: This non-profit organization specifically focuses on supporting individuals and families affected by eating disorders

-Mirror-Mirror Eating Disorders – This is an eating disorder information website.
+Mirror-Mirror Eating Disorders: This is an eating disorder information website.
+Dr. Muhlheim is clinical director of the website and has contributed several articles.

 Helping Children to Develop Healthy Body Image and Healthy Eating Habits

 There are several books for parents that provide tips and strategies on improving self-esteem and body image in their children.
-Some of those I recommend to my clients include:
+Some of those we recommend to our clients include:

 - I’m Like, So Fat: Helping Your Teen Make Healthy Choices about Eating and Exercise in a Weight-Obsessed World, Dianne Neumark-Sztainer, Ph.D.
 (2005)